MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Install Surface Hub 2 drivers and firmware

- - To ensure your device has all the latest updates and drivers, install [Drivers and Firmware for Windows 10 Pro and Enterprise on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).
+ - To ensure your device has all the latest updates and drivers, install [Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).

 ### Next steps